Hi, I’m Royah

 I was finally offered a housing voucher which was also a joke - landlords don't like renting to people who live at homeless shelters.
 They would say NO before they even looked or had a conversation with me.
 I was a great dog trainer and decided I wanted my own business to make a bit more money on the side so I could hopefully save enough to get out on my own.

 Once a year, the homeless shelter does a story with the New York Times on one "star resident" of the shelter.
 My caseworker asked if I was interested and I hesitated.
 I was embarrassed of being homeless, my entire story, and having my mental health on display to the entire world.
 I took some time to think, and decided to accept it.

 Once the article was published - BOOM!
 I was getting leads and working my own business after 9 hours of working for someone else.
 People all around the world were sending me messages and letters of encouragement and support!

 My days off were strictly for Quing Canine.
 Fast forward 3 months after the article, living at the shelter was slowing me down.
-I had people who wanted Board N Trains, clients who needed me during the hours I was working for someone else.
+I had leads who wanted Board N Trains, & clients who needed me during the hours I was working for someone else.

-I estimated I had enough saved to live and pay rent for 1 year.
+I estimated I had enough saved to pay rent for 1 year.
 I jumped on Craigslist, found a dog friendly apartment, and gave him 6 months rent upfront before he hit me with a "NO".
 I packed up my locker, purchased a blow up bed and a plastic dresser from Walmart, and ended the shelter episode.
-I stayed with my full time job for about a month, continuing to work Quing Canine after hours and off days until I wasn't afraid anymore.
+I stayed with my full time job for about 2 months, continuing to work Quing Canine after hours and off days until I was mentally strong enough to take another risk.

-Once I got my balance, I left my full time job and continued building my own.
+Once I got my balance, I left my full time job and continued building.